 - Dress the reindeer up by threading Stretch Magic through two bells, tying it around one of the antlers and tying several knots before trimming it.
 Repeat with the remaining two bells and tie them to the second antler.

 - Help your child draw four separate holly leaves on the green craft foam with a pen.

 - Ask him to cut them out.

 - To make berries for the leaves, have your child punch six holes in the red craft foam.

 - With a dot of hot glue, glue each leaf onto the antlers and press down for a few seconds.

-- Now for the best part -- put your child in charge of filling up the cups with treats!
-Set them at each guest’s place setting or send each child home with a reindeer full of treats at the end of the party.
+- Now for the best part: put your child in charge of filling up the cups with treats!
+Set them at each guest’s place setting or send each child home with a reindeer full of treats at the end of a party.

 Who created Rudolph the Red-Nosed Reindeer?
 It was a man named Robert L. May who worked in advertising for a store called Montgomery Ward.
 In 1939, May was asked to come up with a Christmas story that could be given to shoppers as a promotional item.
 Drawing from the tale of the Ugly Duckling and his own childhood experiences (often being picked on for being small and shy), May wrote the story of an underdog reindeer that was ostracized by other reindeer because of his glowing red nose.
 In 1947, May’s brother-in-law, a songwriter, created the melody and lyrics to "Rudolph the Red-Nosed Reindeer."
 Two years later, Gene Autry recorded the song.
 It sold two million copies that year and became one of Autry’s best-selling songs ever.
 In 1964, May’s story was turned into a beloved television movie that is still a classic today.